terheyden/event-router/README.md

 ### EventRouter features

 * Tiny (6k), powerful, and easy to use
 * Fully custom thread support
   * Use our finely-tuned threadpools, or go ahead and supply your own `ExecutorService`
 * No annotations required
-  * No reflection, no classpath scanning, and less source code clutter
+  * No reflection, no classpath scanning, less source code clutter
-  * Subscribers can self-register during construction
+* Subscribers can self-register during object construction
   * Subscriptions are simply lambda functions (closures)
 * JDK 1.8+ compatible
   * If you're stuck using JDK 1.8, we've got you covered